Backlash to Starmer’s immigration speech ‘overblown’ – minister

 “I mean, I might, because what the Prime Minister was talking about was, we need a society with rules.
 We need a society with responsibilities and obligations.”

+Pressed again on Sir Keir’s wording, she said: “Yes, it is a risk that we are running without immigration curbs.

+“It is self-evidently true that people in our country will become more estranged from one another, and if we want to build a nation of neighbours, we have to take active steps to make sure that that is what happens, and that matters to me deeply, personally as well, as someone who is the child of immigrants.”

-Reform UK’s newest MP Sarah Pochin meanwhile said Labour is sounding “more like Reform than Reform”.
+Reform UK’s newest MP, Sarah Pochin, said Labour was sounding “more like Reform than Reform”.

 “Reform have got them on the run.
 They know what the electorate want to hear.